 How to Ace a Sales Interview

-Also, it is important to take the time to carefully research the company and its products and/or services so that you'll be able to make an informed presentation, based upon your needs-based analysis of their organization, about how you intend to grow their market share.
+Take the time to carefully research the company and its products and/or services, so that you'll be able to make an informed presentation on how you intend to grow their market share.

-Candidates for sales positions need to be absolutely sure they are comfortable selling the product or service the company is marketing because if you wouldn't buy it, you're going to have difficulty selling it.
+Candidates for sales positions need to be absolutely sure that they are comfortable selling the product or service the company is marketing.
+Because if you wouldn't buy it, you're going to have difficulty selling it.

-It's also essential that you use the job interview to convincingly sell your most important product - yourself - to an employer who is well-versed in sales strategies.
+It's also essential that you use the job interview to convincingly sell your most valuable product, yourself, to an employer who is well-versed in sales strategies.

 Sales Job Interview Tips